real-4w/office_hack/README.md

 w_logger.py             : Creates a log file with a copy of the console output. w_vda.py                : Wrapper for 'VirtualDesktopAccessor.dll' || 64 bits python only
 waze_api.py             : Call Waze API to find travel distance & times.
-Addresses in waze_api.yaml

-**WIP**
+Addresses in waze_api.yaml waze_api_tkinter.py     : Call Waze API and keep an eye on travel times.
+Addresses in waze_api.yaml **WIP**